artificialsolutions/teneo-web-chat/README.md

 }
 ```

-For each button, the title displayed in the button and the postback value is sent back to engine when the button is clicked.
+For each button, the title is displayed in the button and the postback value is sent back to engine when the button is clicked.

 #### Vue file